 by: lack of sleep

-hi my daughter seems to have these problems were going through doctors now. iv slept in her room a number of times to keep an eye on her and iv woke up with her pulling me by my hair, or climbing up at the window screaming for help. she has also been stood in the door way looking like she is fighting and then falls to the floor and covers her head begging for (wat ever it is) to leave her alone, iv found her in her cupboard asleep and even sitting on her bed looking like she is squatting flies. if she falls asleep down stairs on the sofa i wake her and say off to bed she goes the other way and i ask her where she is going and she tells me shopping i can have full convo with her for about ten mins then she is with it. i can be watching tv an she is upstairs roaming about noone will stay over night with her as she scares people even her dads girl friend wont have her in the same room as she scared (lovely lady not) but the doctors have palmed me off for years saying its just sleep walking and terrors but i think its much more iv not got stair gates because my 4 year old i got them because my 11 year old has anyone got any advice how i can give her a normal life she cant sleep on bunk beds which she wants, she cant go away with school.
+Hi, my daughter seems to have these problems.
+We're going through doctors now.
+I've slept in her room a number of times to keep an eye on her and I've woke up with her pulling me by my hair, or climbing up at the window screaming for help.
+She has also stood in the doorway looking like she is fighting and then falls to the floor and covers her head begging for (whatever it is) to leave her alone.
+I've found her in her cupboard asleep and even sitting on her bed looking like she is swatting flies.
+If she falls asleep downstairs on the sofa I wake her and say off to bed and she goes the other way and I ask her where she is going and she tells me shopping.
+I can have a full convo with her for about ten minutes then she is with it.
+I can be watching tv and she is upstairs roaming about.
+No one will stay over night with her as she scares people, even her dad's girlfriend won't have her in the same room as she scared (lovely lady not) but the doctors have palmed me off for years saying it's just sleep walking and terrors but i think it's much more.
+I've not got stair gates because of my 4 year old, I got them because of my 11 year old.
+Has anyone got any advice how i can give her a normal life?
+She can't sleep on bunk beds which she wants, she can't go away with school.

 Jul 06, 2011